sotetsuk/pgx/examples/alphazero/README.md

 ![](assets/pgx-az-training.png)

 > [!NOTE]
-> While this AlphaZero example is able to learn strong enough policies in environments like 9x9 Go, it differs from the original AlphaZero or Gumbel AlphaZero in some details.
-We will release a more faithful implementation of AlphaZero in the near future.
+> This implementation of AlphaZero demonstrates sufficient learning performance in environments including 9x9 Go, but it has some slight differences in learning details compared to the original AlphaZero and Gumbel AlphaZero.
+An implementation that addresses these differences and focuses on enhanced efficiency is currently under development and is expected to be released shortly.

 ## Usage